dansomething/coc-groovy/Readme.md

 - `groovy.project.referencedLibraries` : Configure additional paths (jar file or directory) for referencing libraries in a Groovy project.
 Note, Maven and Gradle projects will have their classpath automatically added.
   - Example: `["/path/to/lib.jar", "/path/to/lib/*"]`
 - `groovy.trace.server` : Traces the communication between the coc-groovy extension and the Groovy language server.
+- `groovy.noRoot` (Experimental): Enables language server features for standalone Groovy files (for when no Maven or Gradle project root is available).
+Set this in the global CoC configuration.
+Default: `false`

 ## Setting the JDK